 - Take a lower income earlier in retirement until you can access your State Pension from your state pension age, taking pressure off your own pension savings.
 Bear in mind that, if you retire at 55, then you could be waiting until age 68 (or later) to access this money.

-There are other options you can consider, too.
-However, the key point is to plan carefully with an experienced, qualified professional when it comes to your retirement.
-It is easy to make costly, irreversible decisions on your own, which you may regret later.
-A financial planner can help you make sense of the complex pension rules and investment dynamics involved, giving you more peace of mind in the decades to come.
+There are other options, too.
+The key point is to plan carefully with an experienced, qualified professional.
+It is easy to make costly irreversible decisions on your own, which you may regret later.
+A financial planner can help you make sense of the complex pension rules and investment dynamics, giving you more peace of mind in the decades.

 Invitation

-Are you interested in talking to a financial adviser about your pension and investment planning needs?
+Are you interested in discussing your pension and investment planning needs with a financial adviser?
 We’d love to assist you here at Hanson Financial Services.
 Discover how you can ensure guaranteed income for life post-retirement.

 Please contact us to arrange a consultation with our team – free and without obligation – to gain more clarity and peace of mind over your financial plan.